 Settle & Mid-Craven

 Margaret Berry is from a farming background and has experience of working in care environments.
 She is a qualified Chiropodist and has 25 years’ experience of running a successful business.
 Margaret wants to be instrumental in helping the Trust to provide good services to local people.

 Paul Maskell is committed to supporting and challenging Airedale NHS Foundation Trust to continue to deliver excellent health care for patients in West Craven.
 Paul has worked in the health sector in Primary Care Trusts in Bradford for 18 years, and understands the complex changing environment within which the Trust must operate and how the patient voice can influence change.
 Paul has expertise around learning and development, organisational development and developing and supporting innovative services.
 He is a Councillor for Kelbrook and Sough Parish Council, a member of the patient participation group for Pendle Medical Partnership and has developed a good understanding of the needs of his community.

 Pendle East & Colne

 Jerry Stanford has been representing the Trust’s members since June 2015.
 He and his family have used Airedale Hospital on a regular basis for many years and they value the service that it provides.
 He is passionate about improving access to the hospital for the local community and wants to help maintain its high reputation.
-Jerry has worked in both commerce and in public service and is currently the Lead Governor at Airedale.
+Jerry has worked in both commerce and in public service.
 He also represents the community at East Lancashire commissioning group’s patient board and chairs his local GP practice patient group.
 Jerry carries out various voluntary activities in Pendle where he has opportunities to meet with members of the community and to receive their feedback regarding the Trust’s services.